Night Network lets you explore Melbourne’s vibrant nightlife safely and conveniently with public transport running all night on weekends.

 Touching on and off

 Remember to touch on every time you board, unless you're just travelling in the city’s Free Tram Zone.
 View the Free Tram Zone map.

 Touch off as you get off the bus or exit the train station to pay the lowest fare.
 You only need to touch off on trams when your trip is entirely in Zone 2.

 If you’re travelling on Night Coach, touch on at the myki reader at Southern Cross Coach Terminal.
 Touch off at regional train stations or on the coach.

-Protective Services Officers (PSOs) patrol all metropolitan stations and four regional stations (Bendigo, Traralgon, Ballarat and Geelong) from 6pm every night.
-You can check which stations are patrolled at Victoria Police Protective Services Officers.
+To help you explore the night more safely, Protective Services Officers (PSOs) patrol all metropolitan stations and four regional stations (Bendigo, Traralgon, Ballarat and Geelong) from 6pm every night.
 All metropolitan stations have CCTV.